MineshS/SkillsMateAI/README.md

 2. **Set production environment variables**
    Ensure all required environment variables are set in your production environment.

-3. **Deploy to Replit**
+3. **Deploy to Your Hosting Provider**
    - Push your code to a Git repository
-   - Import the repository to Replit
-   - Set up environment variables in Replit Secrets
+   - Configure environment variables on your platform
-   - Deploy using Replit Deployments
+   - Deploy using your provider's instructions

 ### Environment Setup for Production